-Streaming and small class teaching were arranged for S1-S3 English Language, Chinese Language and Mathematics.
+Streaming and small class teaching were arranged for S1-S3 English Language and Chinese Language.
 Teachers could pay more attention and provide more guidance for individual students in remedial classes whilst more challenging tasks were assigned to students in cream classes.
 In line with such arrangements, subject departments have differentiated their curricula, setting a core syllabus for all students and an extended part for more capable students.
 Assignments were set with different levels of difficulty.

 Different enhancement programmes and workshops were arranged for high achievers.
-These programmes included pull-out programmes and training courses related to Chinese, English, Liberal Studies, ICT and STEM.
-A number of high achievers also participated in inter-class and inter-school competitions and were enrolled in gifted education programmes organised by tertiary institutions.
+These programmes included pull-out programmes and training courses related to Chinese, English, Liberal Studies, ICT and Biology.
+A number of high achievers also participated in inter-class and inter-school competitions and were enrolled in gifted education programmes organised by the Hong Kong Academy for Gifted Education.

 The use of English as the medium of instruction has been enhanced.
 The school has implemented the language-across-the-curriculum (LAC) programme which addresses junior students' needs in using English to acquire subject knowledge such as subject specific vocabulary, word formation, form of expression and specific text types.
 A number of refined materials were used in the junior forms to integrate English into content subjects.
 LAC elements have been incorporated into school-based workbooks of ICT and IS.
+LAC has been introduced to senior-form Science subjects as well as Music.
+"MOI Plan for 2022/23-2027/28" was another theme on the second staff development day.
+All teaching staff recognized the MOI policies to be executed in the coming years.
+Some subject panel heads and subject teachers have taken part in the School-based Support Programme for Secondary School Teachers on Implementing Language across the Curriculum in the English Medium organized by the University of Hong Kong.
+The participants were inspired to bring more ideas related to LAC elements back to their subject departments.